seL4/camkes-tool/docs/index.md

 }
 ```

-Since this file includes `vec.h`, it must be added to the header files for
+Since this file includes vec.h, it must be added to the header files for
 this component in the component Makefile as follows:

 ```Makefile